polkadot-fellows/RFCs/text/0000-rewards.md

 pub struct ApprovalTallyLine {
     /// Approvals by this validator which our approvals gadget used in marking candidates approved.
     approval_usages: u32,
+    /// How many times we think this validator no-showed, even only briefly.
+    noshows: u32
     /// Availability chunks we downloaded from this validator for our approval checks we used.
     used_downloads: u32,
     /// Availability chunks we uploaded to this validator which whose approval checks we used.